Majorca Weather July Averages, Spain

 Sis Pins Hotel

 Sis Pins Hotel in Port de Pollensa is another popular choice when it comes to accommodation in Majorca.
-Guests can take advantage of a wealth of amenities and services, including café/bar, restaurant, babysitting, WiFi, private beachside terrace, swimming pool and bicycle hire.
+Guests can take advantage of a wealth of amenities and services, including café/bar, restaurants, babysitting, WiFi, private beachside terraces, swimming pool,s and bicycle hire.

 Hotel Apartamentos Ivory Playa

 Families and couples looking for accommodation for their holiday in Majorca should consider staying at the Hotel Apartamentos Ivory Playa in Alcudia.
 Guests can choose between 16 studios and 120 standard apartments, all of which come complete with free WiFi, bathroom, telephone, balcony, air conditioning, safe, and TV.
 There are many facilities available, such as a swimming pool, hairdressing, internet stations, car rental, buffet restaurant, bars, and entertainment.

 Iberostar Ciudad Blanca